Last Updated on November 11, 2023 by Louisa

 5 Suggestions for What to Read Next

-Now you have a list of questions to discuss at your book club meeting, it’s time to plan the next one.
-Here are some suggestions for books to read next.
+Now that you have a great list of discussion questions for your book club meeting, it’s time to start thinking about what to read next.

 1. The Shadow of the Wind – Carlos Ruiz Zafón

-Shadow of the Wind is the first book in a series (The Cemetery of Lost Books) of four books set in Barcelona, however, the first book has a concluding story so you don’t have to read the remainder of the series.
+Another book that has a storyline with layers and depth is Shadow of the Wind, the first book in a series (The Cemetery of Lost Books) of four books set in Barcelona, however, the first book has a concluding story so you don’t have to read the remainder of the series.

 It follows a young boy named Daniel and his coming-of-age journey.
 After his mother passes, his father takes him to a place known as the Cemetery of Lost Books where he is told he can pick one book to take home.